REST APIs (GQL PAPI)

 Create an API from an OAS document

-This mutation creates an API from an OpenAPI 3.x specification document for an API.
-The OAS document includes RapidAPI's OAS extensions.
-See Adding and Updating OpenAPI Documents for more information on RapidAPI's OAS extensions.
+mutation creates an API from an OpenAPI 3.x specification document for the API.
+The OAS document includes Rapid's OAS extensions.
+See Adding and Updating OpenAPI Documents for more information on Rapid's OAS extensions.

 Uploading of OAS documents is an asynchronous process.
 Monitoring for progress and completion of ongoing imports is done separately by polling the apiSpecImportProgresses query using the tracking ID that this mutation returns.